Spend a Week With Our Awesome Kids as a Volunteer Summer Camp Counselor

-Each year we look for volunteers to join the Camp Ronald McDonald for Good Times team to serve our campers and carry out our mission.
+Requirements: Each year we look for volunteers to join the Camp Ronald McDonald for Good Times team to serve our campers and carry out our mission.
 Our group interview is designed to help us get to know each other.
 Our interview takes approximately three hours for a group of six to ten applicants.
 The interviewers are a group of experienced volunteers and paid professional staff of Camp Ronald McDonald for Good Times®.

-The actual interview process includes the following experiences: introductions (served up in campfire skit style), small group interview (more traditional “Q and A” time), group problem-solving tasks, and role-play situations.
+The actual interview process includes the following experiences: introductions (served up in campfire skit style), small group interviews (more traditional “Q and A” time), group problem-solving tasks, and role-play situations.
 Please remember we have created this process to enable us to select the best applicants to work with our campers, not to intimidate potential volunteers.
 We invite you to relax and, most importantly, to be yourself.

 As a reminder of what we’re looking for in our volunteers, here’s a list of minimum qualifications: